diodechain/website/index.md

   solutions:
   - title: Guarantee Privacy
     icon: icons/vault.svg
     content: Executives collaborate with trusted advisors every day.
-In your line of work, it is essential that those discxussions and documents remain strictly private.
+In your line of work, it is essential that those discussions and documents remain strictly private.
     button:
       title: Request Demo
       class: "btn--blank btn--arrow"
       url: "https://diodedemo.paperform.co/"
   - title: Eliminate Surveillance
     icon: icons/cli.svg
-    content: The world can be a dangeroiyus place.
-Surveillance by nation-states can lead to danger for your team, and risks to your organization.
+    content: The world can be a dangerous place.
+Surveillance by nation-states can lead to cyber threats to your team, and risks to your organization.
     button:
       title: Request Demo
       class: "btn--blank btn--arrow"